cloudmesh/client/docs/source/system.rst

 .. note:: When installing you will see at one point a screen that asks
 	  you if you like to add the commands to the shell.
 This comes with a warning that some windows commands will be overwritten.
-This is different from Guravs instructions and I am not sure if it woll work if you install the middle button.
-It will not work if you just run it from bit-bash
+This is different from bellows instructions.

 Next we integrate git into powershell with ::